sod/di/README.md

 ##### Arguments

 1. `name {string}`: Name of the dependency
-2. `[onError] {function(error)}`: Error callback in case this methods triggers an error.
+2. `[onError] {function(error)}`: Error callback in case an error triggers in the register chain.
 If onError is missing, the error will be thrown

 ##### Returns